sunkencity999/sysDaemonAI/README.md

    curl https://ollama.ai/install.sh | sh
    ```

-3. Run the installation script:
+3. Run the main installation script:
    ```bash
    chmod +x install.sh
    ./install.sh
    ```
+   This will install the full SysDaemon AI application with all its components.

 4. Configure API keys in `.env`:
    ```